Sessional staff essentials

 - Are you familiar with the teaching spaces that you will be using?

-- Do you have access to Blackboard for the course(s) that you are teaching?
+- Do you have access to Canvas for the course(s) that you are teaching?

 - Have you familiarised yourself with learning outcomes and assessment requirements of your course(s)?

 - Do you have contact details for IT support staff?